Cort responds to the Bishopric two months later: "You can accommodate the residents of the old Palma prison"

 Taltavull warns Trump and Netanyahu: "Beware of using God's word for your own interests"

-The Bishop of Mallorca has criticized speeches that “use God's word for their own interests” and has asked for prudence in the face of attempts to instrumentalize the Church for political purposes.
+The bishop of Mallorca has criticized speeches that “use God's word for their own interests” and has asked for caution in the face of attempts to instrumentalize the Church for political purposes.

 Cargando